eimg/design-patterns-php/README.md

 # Design Patterns by Examples in PHP

 All 23 GoF design patterns sample code implemented in PHP.
-These code are a part of the **PHP Framework Course** provided by [Fairway Technology](https://fairway.com.mm).
+These code are a part of **PHP Framework Course** provided by [Fairway Technology](https://fairway.com.mm).

 ## How to learn?